dfinity/sdk/docs/cli-reference/dfx-start.md

 Use the `dfx start` command to start a local canister execution environment and web server processes.
 This command enables you to deploy canisters to the local canister execution environment to test your dapps during development.

-By default, all local dfx projects will use this local canister execution environment.
+By default, all local dfx projects will use this single local canister execution environment, and you can run `dfx start` and `dfx stop` from any directory.
+See [Local Server Configuration](#local-server-configuration) and [Project-Specific Local Networks](#project-specific-local-networks) below for exceptions.

-If your project's dfx.json contains a definition for the local network, then this local canister execution

-Note that you can only run this command from within the project directory structure.
-For example, if your project name is `hello_world`, your current working directory must be the `hello_world` top-level project directory or one of its subdirectories.

 ## Basic usage